moustafak8/moustafak8/README.md

 Software Developer
 ------------------

 Passionate and innovative Computer Science Graduate with a strong foundation in software development and problem-solving.
 Experienced in full-stack development, with a proven ability to design scalable applications and optimize system performance.
-Adaptable and eager to explore new technologies, development stacks, and DevOps concepts, committed to continuous
+Adaptable and eager to explore new technologies, development stacks, and DevOps concepts, committed to continuous learning and growth.

-learning and growth

 * 🌍  I'm based in Lebanon
 * ✉️  You can contact me at [moustafaalkamel@gmail.com](mailto:moustafaalkamel@gmail.com)